Looking Beyond Two Frames: End-to-End Multi-Object Tracking Using Spatial and Temporal Transformers: Related work

-\textbf{Joint detection and tracking.} The recent trend in MOT has moved from associating detections over frames to regressing the previous track locations to new locations in the current frame.~\cite{tracktor,feichtenhofer2017detect,zhou2020centertrack} perform temporal realignment by exploiting a regression head.
+\textbf{Joint detection and tracking.} \revisedminor{The recent trend in MOT has been to move from disjoint detection and tracking components towards unified models, \eg by using the same network to jointly learn detection and embedding of objects~\cite{wang2020motjde}.
+While embeddings are here learnt explicitly with contrastive losses, our work learns the representations of the objects implicitly.
+Findings that the explicit learning of detection and appearance embeddings can often be contradicting have inspired approaches seeking to achieve fairness between the two tasks~\cite{zhang2021fairmot}.
+Other works have attempted to further improve joint detection and embedding learning through the structure of graph neural networks~\cite{wang2021joint}, or focused on regressing previous track locations to new locations in the current frame via a regression head~\cite{tracktor,feichtenhofer2017detect,zhou2020centertrack}.
+Even deeper coupling of tracking and detection has recently been investigated by exploiting object motion cues from the previous frame(s) to better detect objects in the current frame~\cite{wu2021track}.
+This idea somewhat resembles the propagation of tracked objects in our framework which is one step towards learning tracking, but does not yet allow end-to-end learning of propagation, initialization and termination.
+Advances in occlusion scenarios have been achieved in recent work by relying on the assumption that any physical object existing now will likely continue to exist during the period of tracking, helping to hallucinated the location of even fully occluded objects~\cite{tokmakov2021learning}.
+Another recent stream of works is inspired by the concept of similarity learning that is dominant in many single generic object tracking methods~\cite{zhu2021learning} and provides strong discriminative power to distinguish objects of interest from their surroundings and can help propagation of existing objects~\cite{zheng2021improving,wang2021multiple,pang2021quasi}.
 Although detection and tracking are not disjoint components in these works, they still suffer from some shortcomings.
 These works formulate the problem as detection matching between very few (mostly two) frames, thus solving the problem locally and ignoring long-term temporal information.
 Furthermore, these approaches still rely on conventional post processing steps and heuristics to generate the tracks, and recent gains have mainly been achieved due to specifically tailored components such as hand-designed track management modules~\cite{stadler2021tmoh}.
-Given the exhibited difficulties of most methods in increasingly complex tracking scenarios, we argue that solving the challenging MOT task requires long-term temporal encoding of object dynamics to handle object initiation, termination, occlusion and tracking -- a strategy that we take with our proposed method.
+Given the exhibited difficulties of most methods in increasingly complex tracking scenarios, we argue that solving the challenging MOT task requires long-term temporal encoding of object dynamics to handle object initiation, termination, occlusion and tracking -- a strategy that we take with our proposed method. }